rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 error (e.g. an undefined macro).
 We attempt to recover from failures (unresolved macros or imports) for the sake of diagnostics.
 This allows compilation to continue past the first error, so that we can report more errors at a time.
-Recovery can't cause compilation to suceed.
+Recovery can't cause compilation to succeed.
 We know that it will fail at this point.
 The recovery happens by expanding unresolved macros into [`ExprKind::Err`][err].